-- a. identify instances of money laundering and the obligations on professional accountants to detect and help prevent money laundering; - identify offences and their consequences under the anti-money laundering legislation, and select appropriate courses of action to protect professional accountants from criminal liability; - identify instances and consequences of bribery; - d. identify instances and consequences of fraud in a given scenario, including: - the effect of the Fraud Act 2006 - threats to consumers through cybercrime - offences created under the Computer Misuse Act 1990 - fraudulent trading - insider dealing; - e. recognise the relationships and interaction between legal principles, legislation, case law, ethics and ethical codes; and - f. identify circumstances where accountants will be protected from dismissal and victimisation if they raise concerns about malpractice in the workplace.
+- a. recognise the relationships and interaction between civil and criminal law, legal principles, legislation, case law, ethics and ethical codes; - b. identify offences and their consequences under the anti-money laundering legislation, identify the obligations on professional accountants to detect and help prevent money laundering, and select appropriate courses of action to protect professional accountants from criminal liability; - c. identify instances and consequences of bribery; - d. identify instances and consequences of fraud in a given scenario, including: - the effect of the Fraud Act 2006 - threats to consumers through cybercrime - offences created under the Computer Misuse Act 1990 - fraudulent trading - insider dealing; and - e. identify circumstances where accountants will be protected from dismissal and victimisation if they raise concerns about malpractice in the workplace.